 - A requester may place his or her name on both the “Shared space” and “Individual space “ lists and, if a shared carrel becomes available first, may later transfer to an individual carrel for the remainder of his or her term should an individual carrel become available before term limit is reached.

 - Visiting scholars may place their names on the “Visiting scholar” waiting list.
 Two carrels are available for visiting scholars on a first-requested, first-accommodated basis for a term of four months.

 - Duke University doctoral students and faculty who have assigned offices in their departments are not eligible for study carrels in Perkins and Bostock Libraries.
-Graduate student lounges, study/work rooms and open desk spaces do not qualify as “assigned offices.”

 - Students and faculty in the Duke University Schools of Business, Divinity, Law, Medicine and Nursing are not eligible for study carrels in Perkins and Bostock Libraries.
 Exceptions may be made for faculty holding joint appointments or doctoral students in joint degree programs with other schools at Duke if their research requires substantial use of materials housed in Perkins and Bostock Libraries.